Omar587/plant-monitoring-system-android-app/README.md

 # plant-monitoring-system-android-app
-An android app that monitors plants remotely
+An android app that monitors plants remotely.